Direct Line magazine

 An SOS phone on the side of a motorway.

-With cars travelling at high speeds, breaking down on a motorway is a dangerous situation to be in.
+With cars travelling at high speeds, breaking down on a motorway can be a dangerous and stressful situation.
 That’s why it’s really important you follow advice designed to keep you and your passengers safe.

 Reducing the chance of motorway problems